 Democracy 1-2-3

-1. Democratic elections require observers, and counting all the votes in public view.
+1. Honest elections require observers, and counting all the votes in public view.

-Voter-verification, and spot-check "audits" of electronic voting machines after elections, are dead-ends for democracy.
+Voter-verification, and spot-check "audits" of electronic voting machines after elections, are dead-ends for honest elections.

 These two ideas have been used to sell electronic voting to America -- by reframing both our election vocabulary and how we think about elections.